Vijay's Reading Log

 There are plenty of other examples throughout history of inventions being discovered before people fully understood why they worked.
 For example, the Wright Brothers invented simple airplanes before flight mechanics was as well-understood as it is today.1 Many researchers today are tinkering with LLMs in a way not unlike how the Wright Brothers tinkered with airplanes.
 That’s why we have things like prompt engineering and tweaking (hyper-)parameters to see how the model’s performance changes.

-- The Beginning of Infinity by David Deutsch: I went through the book about a year ago, but looking back, I’ve barely scratched the surface.
-If you like discrete math or Turing machine / complexity theory stuff, you will definitely enjoy this book.
+- The Beginning of Infinity by David Deutsch: I went through the book about a year ago, but looking back, I’ve barely scratched the surface of what Deutsch was trying to get across.
+If you like discrete math, complexity theory, or physics, you will definitely enjoy this book.

 - Ender’s Game by Orson Scott Card: Passes itself off as a kids’ novel, but has a lot of philosophical depth.
 Kept my interest from start to finish with the deeper philosophical questions.
 Is it ethical to preemptively strike against aliens?